joonarafael/visualpathfinder/documentation/implementation_document.md

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/astar.ts "Redirect to file 'astar.ts'").

-A\* is drastically faster than Dijkstra.
-It performs better due to the fact that it knows the location of the end node.
+A\* is 'the optimized Dijkstra'.
+It performs slightly better due to the fact that it knows the location of the end node.
 Therefore it always prioritizes nodes closer to the end node.
 It will process lesser nodes only after reaching a dead end.

 A\* still has to process each immediately adjacent node, but the amount of nodes cuts down so low that it finds the end noticeably faster than Dijkstra.